eteran/edb-debugger/README.md

 Many distributions already have packages that satisify these.

-Once you have the necessary dependencies installed, compiling should be as simple as:
+Once you have the necessary dependencies installed, there are two options for compiling:

+## CMake (Recommended)

+If you plan to just run edb out of the build directory, it's as simple as this:

+	$ mkdir build
+	$ cd build
+	$ make
+	$ ./edb

+If you would like to properly install edb on the system for all users, it's only a little different:

+	$ mkdir build
+	$ cd build
+	$ cmake -DCMAKE_INSTALL_PREFIX=/usr/local/ ..
+	$ make
+	$ make install
+	$ edb

+## QMake

 	$ qmake
 	$ make